 It’s hard to be competitive when it comes to shipping as a small business, but I like to keep shipping costs as low as I can.

 In fact, I actually lose money on shipping, but I really want to make it easy for you to get these products.

 (Side note: I know many people are used to Amazon’s free shipping, but did you know that despite being in business for 20 years, they still had a net loss of 241 million dollars in 2014?
-I.e. they’re happy to keep losing money until all of us little guys are out of business and then they can raise prices.
+I.e. once us little guys are out of business they can raise their prices.
 So if you can afford it, you’re ultimately doing a service to me, you and the world by paying a little money for shipping.)

 I ship in the United States only.
 Shipping is:

 - $10 if your order subtotal is less than $25